RunestoneInteractive/RunestoneComponents/README.rst

     $ source /path/to/home/MyEnv/bin/activate

 * You will need to do the last command **every time** you want to work on RunestoneComponents.
 If you have not used Python virtual environments before I strongly recommend reading the docs or watching the video

+* *Note:* You might need to install ``pip`` based on how you have installed `python <https://packaging.python.org/tutorials/installing-packages/#ensure-you-can-run-pip-from-the-command-line>`_.

 With the virtual environment installed and configured you can continue.
 ::

     pip install runestone